Chips production line. Frequently asked questions.

 The appearance of undesirable chemical and organoleptic changes, primarily oxidation and rancidity of snacks, depends not only on oil, but also on other reasons.
 The main ones are:

 - the correct preparation of semi-processed goods before frying;

 - the structure of the frying equipment and operation way;

 - the quality of packing materials;

-It is necessary to monitor the moisture content of the pellets.
+It is necessary to monitor the moisture content of the pre-made raw materials.
 When they are moistened above 12%, it is necessary to dry them, i.e. keep for 2-3 days in a warm room unpacked.
-Sometimes pellets can be dried in a stream of hot air at 110 ° C for 20 seconds.
-If a cold pellet is immersed in hot oil, its temperature will drop, the frying time lengthens, and the product experiences shock, which degrades the quality of the snacks.
+Sometimes semi-processed goods can be dried in a stream of hot air at 110 ° C for 20 seconds.
+If a cold semi-processed good is immersed in hot oil, its temperature will drop, the frying time lengthens, and the product experiences shock, which degrades the quality of the snacks.
 When transporting pellets over long distances, it is possible to partially crush them and form small pieces.
-Small pieces of pellets must be separated, because they contaminate the oil and accelerate deterioration.
+Small pieces must be separated, because they contaminate the oil and accelerate deterioration.

 Why is it better to use ovens with intermediate (indirect) oil heating and what affects the quality of the oil during frying?